Password correct. Please wait...

 What happens to my existing image URLs after renaming?

-When renaming, neo Rename automatically updates all references in your WordPress database, including post content, ACF fields and even PHP arrays.
+When renaming, neo Rename automatically updates all references in your WordPress database, including post content, ACF fields and even in PHP arrays.
 Additionally, a 301 redirect ensures that the old image links already indexed by Google remain accessible.
-This keeps your SEO performance stable and prevents losing rankings due to broken links.
+This keeps your SEO performance stable and prevents ranking losses due to broken links.

 Update references

-Are old image references updated automatically?Yes.
-That's exactly what neo Replace was built for.
+Are old image references automatically updated?Yes.
+That is exactly what neo Replace was built for.
 When replacing a media file, existing references in the WordPress database are updated so the new image appears wherever the old image was embedded.

-This is especially important if the filename, the file extension or the image format changes when replacing. neo Replace takes into account contents from posts and pages, post meta fields, WordPress options, ACF fields and data structures stored by page builders, among others.
+This is especially important if the filename, the file extension or the image format changes during replacement. neo Replace takes into account, among other things, content from posts and pages, post meta fields, WordPress options, ACF fields and data structures stored by page builders.

-This reduces broken image links, damaged media references and unnecessary manual follow-up work.
+This reduces broken image links, broken media references and unnecessary manual rework.